Dear clients & travelers,

-All international arrivals should travel with a valid negative PCR Covid-19 test result taken within the past 3 days, or a covid passport proof of vaccine (showing that both dosis have been administered at least 14 days prior to entering the country).
+All international arrivals should travel with either a) a valid negative PCR Covid-19 test result taken within the past 3 days, or a covid passport proof of vaccine (showing that both dosis have been administered at least 14 days prior to entering the country).
 By presenting either of these documents, no quarantine period will be required.
 Airport staff will also take your temperature on arrival, and request that you fill-out a health questionaire.

 Galapagos National Park successfully re-opened to visitors on 1st July 2020, and many tours/cruises are now operating.

 In the meantime, a negative PCR test result taken within the past 3 days must be presented at check-in to travel.
 Happy Gringo have a list of medical clinics who provide a quick PCR testing service, and we are happy to help with organising this for you.
 To make life even easier, for a small extra fee these tests can even de carried out in your own hotel.
 It is important to use a trustworthy clinic that is officially registered to perform these tests as they will share your test result directly with the airport authorities.